What is a CT scan?

 A CT scan uses X-rays and special computers to create detailed images of sections of the body.
 We use CT scans to locate and diagnose conditions like:

 - Blocked blood vessels

 CT tests we offer

-We use both CT and PET scans to diagnose a number of conditions.
-The CT and PET scans we offer include:
+We use CT scans to diagnose a number of conditions.
+The CT scans we offer include: